DavidLangmeier/Wizard/README.md

 Past rounds are not considered anymore, meaning that they got away with it.

 To call out the cheater use the light sensor of your android device and a Pop-up window will appear.
-Select the player which could be a cheater and if you detect right, the cheater will get minus points.
-Should the tip be wrong you will get minus points.
+Select the player which could be a cheater and if you detect right and the player actually cheated he'll get -10 penalty points and you'll get +10  bonus points.
+Should the tip be wrong you will get -10 penalty points.

 ## Technical Details
 The game was developed using Android Studio and Android target SDK version 28, but should also work